jeroenbrons/Xorg-conf-chooser/README.md

 Quick Start:
 =================
 -----------------
-Start the menu using your own customized version of this command script like so:
+Start the menu using your customized version of this command script like so:

-`cd <the directory where your menu file lives>`
+`cd <the directory where your menu.sh, moo_menu.sh, and napoleon.txt files live>`

 `./moo_menu.sh`